Research on Back Sleeping And SIDS

 Moreover, babies may benefit in other ways from sleeping on their backs.
 A 2003 study found that infants who slept on their backs were less likely than infants who slept on their stomachs to develop ear infections, stuffy noses, or fevers.9

-Several studies found that back sleepers have delayed early motor skill milestones, although one recent Israeli study found no difference in gross motor developmental skills at 6 months among supine and prone sleepers.10,11Some studies have noted that even though supine sleepers experience these early delays, there is no significant age difference in terms of when the infants learn to walk.12,13
+Several studies found that back sleepers have delayed early motor skill milestones, although one recent Israeli study found no difference in gross motor developmental skills at 6 months among supine (back) and prone (stomach) sleepers.10,11Some studies have noted that even though supine sleepers experience these early delays, there is no significant age difference in terms of when the infants learn to walk.12,13

-Multiple studies have found a positive correlation between the amount of time supine sleepers spend prone during their awake hours and motor skills development.14,15This finding reinforces the need to educate parents about the importance of Tummy Time.
+Multiple studies have found a positive correlation between the amount of time supine sleepers spend prone during their awake hours and motor skills development.14,15This finding reinforces the need to educate parents about the importance of tummy time.

 - American Academy of Pediatrics, Task Force on Infant Sleep Position and Sudden Infant Death Syndrome.
 (2000).
 Changing concepts of sudden infant death syndrome: Implications for infant sleeping environment and sleep position.
 Pediatrics, 105(3), 650-656.